Originally Published: 15 October, 2019

 Meager Genesis is a game created over 48 hours for Ludum Dare 45.
-I view it as more of an audio-visual experience than a legit game
+A chill space exploration with evolving space scenery and soundscape.

-Ludum Dare seemed like an ideal way to shake things up a little.
-To test new-found abilities and actually finish a game (quickly).
+Ludum Dare seemed like an ideal way to test my familiarity with Unity and programming, and shake things up a little from developing Solomeow’s Happy Magic Blast.
+Mostly to actually finish a game (quickly).
 Without endlessly reiterating and letting scope and idea creep set in.
-My biggest motivator though - if completed, I would have something visible in the portfolio while larger releases are being developed.
+My biggest motivator though—if completed—I would feel less like a hack. 😆

 I participated in a few Ludum Dare events in the past.
 As a part of a team of two, always doing design/art/sound/writing, so some very crunchy days ahead were expected.